HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/CONFIGURATION.md

 ## **Custom Configuration**

 Since version 1.1 it's possible to configure the program by creating a configuration file at the same location as `Windows11DragAndDropToTaskbarFix.exe`.
-The configuration file should be named: `Windows11DragAndDropToTaskbarFixConfig.txt` and may contain the following variables:
+The configuration file should be named: `Windows11DragAndDropToTaskbarFixConfig.txt`.

+When you modify `Windows11DragAndDropToTaskbarFixConfig.txt`, the program will ask you to automatically restart itself.
+So you don't need to go to the Task Manager each time you want to test something.

+Please remember to restore the default configuration (by deleting your modifications) after you update the program.

+I'll update the configuration details when I have more time to focus on minor tweaks like this.

+You can include the following variables to your `Windows11DragAndDropToTaskbarFixConfig.txt` file:

 ```
 //Should the program run automatically on system startup?
 1 = true, 0 = false.